I’m sharing three ideas on how to decorate vintage ironstone for Christmas.

 Works for a small to a large bouquet.

 I stacked three beautiful red Johnson Brothers ironstone transferware teacups.
 (Link to teacup and saucer set.)

 And one singular Santa mug to give it a Christmas feel.
-(Linking to one similar, here.)
+(Linking a similar one here.)

 The one I’m linking below is so cute!
 I love that nostalgic face!
 (Photo is a link.)

-Simply sticking pine branches into a chunky white ironstone pitcher is my absolute favorite.
+Simply sticking pine branches into a chunky white ironstone pitcher is my favorite.

-You’ve probably heard that saying, less is more.
+You’ve probably heard the saying, less is more.

 That’s so true when decorating.

-In this photo below you can see the white ironstone pitcher in the background.
+In the photo below, you can see the white ironstone pitcher in the background.

-Plus, some small teacups and saucers stacked precariously next to a vintage little girl ornament.
+Plus, some small teacups and saucers are stacked precariously next to a vintage little girl ornament.